Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

   with the ``MODULE`` option.

-* On non-DLL platforms: the shared library file (e.g. ``.so`` or ``.dylib``) of a shared shared library target created by the :command:`add_library` command with the ``SHARED`` option.
+* On non-DLL platforms: the shared library file (e.g. ``.so`` or ``.dylib``) of a shared library target created by the :command:`add_library` command with the ``SHARED`` option.

 The :prop_tgt:`LIBRARY_OUTPUT_DIRECTORY` and :prop_tgt:`LIBRARY_OUTPUT_NAME`